acsummers/DahliaApp/README.md

 If a user had multiple rooms with smart lights, each room could be defined, calibrated, and then controlled separately within the app.

+Custom scenes could also be created based around the results of the calibration.
+For example, a user could set their preference for their reading chair to be illuminated as much as possible, while having their couch only have a moderate amount of light.

 # Screenshots

 ![screenshot 1](/dahlia_image_1.jpeg)